Universal DSP Controller

 - Power Electronic Data Acquisition Systems

 Click the button on the top right for representative project profiles with DSP control.
-If you don’t see your power electronic application here, please contact PCTI about the Universal DSP Controller.
+For more information, please contact PCTI about the Universal DSP Controller.
 Our DSP controller can be applied in virtually any power electronic application.

 The innovation of DSP control into power electronic designs is an excellent example of the advantages provided by major technological advances.
 By replacing classic control with DSP control, the primary advantages are achieved by replacing hardware with flexible software.
 The advantages are even more dramatic because they don’t just extend to reducing cost and increasing performance over classic designs.
 They can extend to many corners of the organization and include overall staff reductions and the advantages that standardization of designs across product lines bring, depending on the company.
 Following are the potential benefits for your organization.